MobilityData/gbfs/gbfs.md

   `language` | Yes | Language | IETF BCP 47 language code.
 Must match one of the values specified by the `languages` field in `system_information.json`.

   Most commonly specified as `Array<Localized String>` when specifying translations in multiple languages.
 See [Localization](#localization) for more details.
-* <a name="localized-url"></a> Localized URL - A JSON element representing the URL of a ressource that has been translated into a specific language.
+* <a name="localized-url"></a> Localized URL - A JSON element representing the URL of a resource that has been translated into a specific language.
 The element consists of the following name-value pairs:

   Field Name | REQUIRED | Type | Defines
   ---|---|---|---